 The stability and resistance are strongly dependent on the thickness of the metal film (50-250 nm).
-A larger thickness of the layer results in a better stability and a lower resistance value.
+A thicker layer provides better stability and a lower resistance value.
 On both ends a metal cover is pressed with the connection leads.
 After this, the desired resistance is achieved by cutting a spiral shaped slot in the thin metal layer.
 This is usually done by lasers, while in the past sandblasting and grinding techniques were used.
 Carbon film resistors use the same technique to trim the resistance.

-Metal film resistors have good characteristics for tolerance, stability and TCR.
+Metal film resistors have good characteristics for tolerance, stability, and TCR.
 Furthermore, the resistors feature low noise properties and a high linearity because of a low voltage coefficient.
-Therefore, in circuits where tight tolerance, low temperature coefficient and low noise properties are important, often metal film resistors are used.
+Therefore, in circuits where tight tolerance, low temperature coefficient, and low noise properties are important, metal film resistors are often used.
 Examples of applications are active filters or bridge circuits.

 For good reliability, metal film resistors are normally operated between 20 and 80% of their specified power rating.
 Reliability is generally increased by derating 50%.
 However, in very specific situations including humid environments, the reliability may decrease even when operated at lower than 20% of the power rating.
 Compared to wirewound or carbon composition resistors, these resistors are more easily damaged by voltage surges and power overloads.